 - Perception that they’re not progressing at the same pace as their peers

-- Apprehension around letting down a team
+- Apprehension around letting down parents, friends or teachers

-- Parental expectations are too high
+- Perception that parental expectations are too high

 When adults help kids to view their mishaps as opportunities to grow and persist rather than reasons to quit, kids learn that failure isn’t forever.
-The next time your kid experiences one of the setbacks of childhood, you have an exciting opportunity to help them become more determined and reflective.
+The next time your kid experiences one of the setbacks of childhood, you actually have an exciting opportunity to help them become more determined and reflective!

 Test It Out